crypto-org-chain/chain-jslib/lib/e2e/offline-signing/README.md

-# Offling Signing End-to-End Test
+# Offline Signing End-to-End Test

 This test will compare the offline signing results of chain-maind and the JSlib.